HPouyanmehr/nextinit/README.md

 4. Install dependencies `npm i`
 5. Run the merge command for the branches you need ([Check the list](#branches)).

+## Architecture

+The `src` folder is divided to three main folders:

+- Core: Responsible for core concepts.
+- App: Responsible for application layouts and pages
+- Features: Responsible for features concepts.

+In order to avoid conflicts, try to structure your app in the same way.

 ## Branches

 Here is the list of categories: